 2. Highest Plant-Based Source of Iron

 On a plant-based/vegan diet and looking for iron?
 The search is over!
-Cacao is the highest plant-based source of iron known to man, at a whopping 7.3mg per 100g.
-This compares to beef and lamb at 2.5mg, and spinach at 3.6mg.
-Note the iron in cacao is non-heme (as is all plant-based iron), so to get the maximum benefits you'll want to combine it with some vitamin C. Think oranges, kiwifruit, superfoods like gubinge or camu camu (which have 40x more vitamin C than oranges), or try out my Choc Orange Smoothie recipe for a Jaffa-tasting throwback.
+Cacao is the highest plant-based source of iron known to man, at a whopping 13.9 mg per 100g.
+This compares to beef and lamb at 2.5 mg, and spinach at 3.6 mg.
+While you might not eat 100 grams of cacao in one sitting, it still makes it an admirable iron-boosting addition to your diet.
+Note the iron in cacao is non-heme (as is all plant-based iron), so to get the maximum benefits you’ll want to combine it with some vitamin C. Think oranges, kiwifruit, superfoods like gubinge or camu camu (which have 40x more vitamin C than oranges), or try out my Choc Orange Smoothie recipe for a Jaffa-tasting throwback.

 3. Full of Magnesium for a Healthy Heart & Brain